Why Agents

 Create the Agent

 Go to Agents and click Create new.You can start from scratch or pick a template.
 Templates pre-fill the name, prompt, connectors, and built-in tools so you can get running faster.
-Current templates include a Runlayer workspace agent, a research agent, a weekly summary agent, and a morning brief agent.In setup, define:
+Templates are distilled from real workspace patterns — examples include 1:1 Prep, Release Notifier, Account Intelligence, Daily Briefing, and others.
+The available set may change as new patterns are added.In setup, define:

 - Name